 The Greater Merseyside Money Advice Project manages a network of 12 Participants and 37 debt advisors who are experienced in providing quality advice and assistance to individuals with debt issues and is committed to improving the provision of free, confidential advice in Greater Merseyside.
 GMMAP is funded by the Money Advice Service.

 Trained debt advisors can help with a variety of debt solutions to suit your individual needs.
+Issues covered include: council tax arrears, court fines, eviction threats, fuel bill repayments, hire purchase arrears, mortgage arrears, repossession help, rent arrears, help with water bills.

 Advice may be given face-to-face, by telephone, email or a home visit can be arranged in some circumstances.
+Fill out our self-referral form here and we will be in touch.

 You will be interviewed in private with the advisor who has been allocated your case.
 This is a confidential service.